MiguelRipoll23/hood-ball/README.md

 battle.

 > [!NOTE]
-> Public STUN server is only available during limited times.
+> Public TURN server is only available during limited times.
 For now, please use
 > local area network to connect to other players.

 ## Technology stack